 How the Container Exchange Route works

-The CER enables transportation of containers on the Maasvlakte.
-A dedicated road network connects all terminals, container depots, distribution centres and customs facilities on the Maasvlakte.
-Using this network, autonomous vehicles transport the containers to their destination, fast and efficiently, undisturbed by other traffic.
+The CER enables efficient exchange of containers at the Maasvlakte.
+A special road network connects all terminals, container depots, distribution centres and customs facilities.
+Via this network, vehicles transport the containers to their destination: quickly, efficiently and without disruption to or by other traffic.

 The CER offers flexibility, shorter waiting times and attractive cost savings.
-It facilitates hassle-free exchange of containers and helps optimize supply chains.
+It enables effortless container exchange and helps optimise supply chains.

-Innovative IT solutions facilitate tracking and monitoring of the entire process from a cloud based platform.
-Additionally, the Port of Rotterdam is working hard to integrate other innovative technologies such as cloud computing, sensor technology and artificial intelligence to ensure the highest standards in safety and operational excellence.
+Innovative and robust IT solutions enable the monitoring of the entire process via a cloud platform.
+In addition, the Port Authority is working hard to integrate other innovative techniques.
+These include cloud computing, sensor technology and artificial intelligence to ensure the highest standards of safety and operational excellence.